fredcamp/other-web-practices/README.md

-# other-web-practices
+# Website Practices

-Mock-ups and clones of websites for practice purposes
+Mock-ups and clones of websites for practice purposes.